All about this group trek

 The Manaslu Circuit Group Trek is one of Nepal’s premier trekking experiences, offering a journey through the stunning Manaslu Conservation Area.
 This trek provides breathtaking views of Manaslu, the 8th highest mountain in the world.
 Flanked by the Annapurna range to the west and Ganesh Himal to the east, Manaslu is one of the most graceful of the 8000-meter giants.
 This trek promises a blend of natural beauty, cultural richness, and a sense of adventure that is truly unparalleled.

 Forget about maximum phone coverage, well-marked trails, upscale establishments, and luxury hotels.
 Adventure awaits!
 Explore places where few travelers go, in areas you’ve never been and never thought you’d reach.
-Join Govinda, and he’ll take you and a group of other travelers on this massive trekking adventure.
+Join our group, and we take you and a couple of like minded travelers on this massive trekking adventure.
 A journey through one of the rugged restricted regions of the Himalayas of Nepal.

 Why should I join the group to Manaslu Circuit?